ChatGPT vs. Copilot: Which AI Should You Use?

 As chatbots, Copilot and ChatGPT were both trained using data that included a number of languages, allowing them to help with language translation.
 Users can input text in one language and receive a translated version in real time.

-The section below provides an in-depth overview of the key differences between ChatGPT and its alternative, Copilot.
+The following section provides an in-depth overview of the key differences between ChatGPT and its alternative, Copilot.

 ChatGPT Copilot